Ready to hear about the writer’s cycle that most aspiring authors share?

 Really.
 You might actually be writing the best material that you’ve ever written in your life.
 Unfortunately, you might also be delusional.
-The number one thing you want to remember when writing ‘the best thing ever’ is that it might not be the best.
+The number one thing you want to remember when writing ‘the best thing ever’ is… it might not be the best.
 This advice is going to save your life when you get to the editing stage, because if you’re operating under the premise that you’ve written something perfect, you’re going to have a hard time killing your darlings.

 This is the stage of writing when you realize that everything isn’t going as planned.
 Maybe you’re not following your outline perfectly, or maybe you don’t even have one in the first place.
 You might start worrying about where the story is going, and how you’re going to solve the different problems you’ve created without resorting to dues ex machina.

-This is Just Terrible
+Wow, This REALLY is Just Terrible

-This can be quite depressing, but don’t worry.
-It’s not always true.
-Sometimes you just need to take a break, get a clear head, and come back another day when you can look at your writing with an unbiased eye.
-I would recommend asking a friend or family member to read over what you wrote when you hit this stage.
-They can offer either reassurance (that you aren’t writing crap) or legitimate writing advice that can be critical to your story’s development.
+This can be hard to bear, but don’t worry.
+Just like you’re sometimes delusional about the best writing, sometimes you’re wrong about the worst.
+You might need to take a break, get a clear head, and come back another day when you can look at your writing with an unbiased eye.
+Maybe ask a friend or family member to read over what you wrote when you hit this stage.
+They can offer either reassurance (that you aren’t writing crap) or, if you’re lucky, legitimate writing advice that can be critical to your story’s development.

 After you start questioning your work, sooner or later, you’re going to start questioning yourself.
 You’ll start wondering whether the problem is with the writing or whether the problem is with you.
-You’ll start wondering if you shouldn’t shelf the idea of becoming an author and instead go back to school, back to the office, or even back to the coffee shop.
+You’ll start wondering if you should shelf the idea of becoming an author and go back to school, back to the office, or even back to the coffee shop.